ngs-docs/angus/analyzing_nanopore_data.rst

 `poretools <http://poretools.readthedocs.io/en/latest/content/installation.html#basic-installation>`__

-This requires installing R 3.0:
+This requires installing R 3.0, which requires some steps:
 ::
+    sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys E084DAB9 sudo nano /etc/apt/sources.list

+This will open the nano editor.
+Scroll down to the bottom and add this line to the end of teh file:

     deb http://www.stats.bris.ac.uk/R/bin/linux/ubuntu trusty/

+Ctrl-x to save and exit.

 Now we will install poretools:
 ::